 - a registered intermediary key and ID have not been used for a period of 12 months or more.

 Becoming a registered intermediary

-The first step is to complete and submit a Registered Intermediary Application Form (1.1 MB).
-Next, print it, scan it and send it as an email attachment to IC.corporationscanada.IC@canada.ca, or fax it to 343-291-3409.
+The first step is to complete and submit a Registered Intermediary Application Form (PDF 1.1 MB).
+Next, send it as an email attachment to IC.corporationscanada.IC@canada.ca.
 Corporations Canada will make every effort to review your application within five business days.
 After your application for registered intermediary status has been reviewed, Corporations Canada will email an approval or rejection notice to the email address on the application form.
 If you are approved, Corporations Canada will send an ID number and a registered intermediary key.

 When a registered intermediary key is lost, you should contact us.
 When a new key is issued, the old key is deactivated.
 To avoid this inconvenience, treat your registered intermediary key with the same care as you would with any other important corporate asset.